Many of us are closing in on the first quarter of 2021.

 “To make a sales play easy for your sales reps to adopt, start by observing and understanding their process.
 Take something that they’re already doing in the field and tweak and improve upon it.
 By initially keeping it recognizable, your reps can anchor on what they know and learn something new.”

 Unsure of where to begin?
 Lever recommends you include these four different types of sales plays in your playbook to support GTM initiatives.

-When targeting a new industry, it’s imperative your reps know how to walk the talk.
+When targeting a new industry, it’s imperative that your reps know how to walk the talk.
 Lever uses sales plays to arm reps with industry intel on:

 - Buyer needs and pain points

 - Discovery checklists to help determine whether the buyer matches the ideal customer profile, and more.

 If you’re trying to get your reps to perform a specific action, build a play that provides best practices to help your reps execute this action.
 Lever, for example, builds best practice plays that provide all the messaging their reps need to ask clients for referrals.
 When creating plays like these, be sure to include: